OS-EDA/Course/Chapter_00_Preparations/c00_preparations.md

 - This chapter is not needed when you participate in an on-site course at IHP.
 - The tools and computers at IHP are ready-to-use.

-This chapter can help you if:
+This chapter can help you if ...:

-- You want to do the course on your own.
+- you want to do the course on your own.
-- You want to give this course as a trainer.
+- you want to give this course as a trainer.
-- Want to have everything running in your own environment.
+- you Want to have everything running in your own environment.

+Freshness:

+- The development of the tools is moving fast.
+- Expect the installation tutorials to break often.

 Here comes a short description of the options, followed by their detailed guides: